patrickfuchs/buildH/docs/def_format.md

 butane_C4c BUTA C4 H43
 ```

-Following the naming convention `Forcefield_Lipid.def`, this file should be called `Berger_BUTA.def`.
+Following the file naming convention `Forcefield_Lipid.def`, this file should be called `Berger_BUTA.def`.

 We also have to create the json file (see [here](json_format.md#a-guided-example-for-writing-a-lipid-json-file) on how to do that).
 We can use the following `Berger_BUTA.json`: